ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.0.32
+- Category filtering.
+- Updating all mods now shows exactly which mods will be installed.
+- Download progress should now appear correctly.
+- Setting to clean cache to remove unused mods and versions.
+- Other small fixes.

 ### 3.0.31
 - Potential fix for failing extractions.
     - Extractions that do fail are removed from the cache and are now not added to the installed list.